jaredpalmer/after.js/UPGRADING.md

 > Check [after-async-component](https://github.com/nimacsoft/babel-plugin-after-async-component) repo for more options.

-**by enabling plugin THERE IS NO NEED TO CHANGE your routes, and old `route.js` file works.**
+**by using the Babel plugin THERE IS NO NEED TO CHANGE your routes, and old `routes.js` file works fine.**

 #### Limitations of the Babel plugin

-There are some limitation, for example the code below won't work with Babel plugin:
+There is a limitation with babel plugin, code below won't work with Babel plugin:

 ```jsx
 import Home from './Home';